facebookresearch/fastText/docs/unsupervised-tutorials.md

 Most of the retrieved words share substantial substrings but a few are actually quite different, like *cogwheel*.
 You can try other words like *sunbathe* or *grandnieces*.

-Now that we have seen the interest of subword information for unknown words, let s check how it compares to a model that do not use subword information.
-To train a model without no subwords, just run the following command:
+Now that we have seen the interest of subword information for unknown words, let's check how it compares to a model that does not use subword information.
+To train a model without subwords, just run the following command:

 ```bash
 $ ./fasttext skipgram -input data/fil9 -output result/fil9-none -maxn 0